MicroHealthLLC/StickyNotes/README.txt

+These are the original Sticky Notes files by Edmond KO (located on codepen.io).
+Click here for the MODIFIED VERSION.

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/edmondko/pen/udcHG.

  This is a little task I did for a job application.
 I thought it's a decent example for showing off my skills as a Front-ender.
 This example is purely visible only, it doesn't save any notes.